Archiving break records from Pushdown jobs

 Compatible Pushdown connections

-The following Pushdown connections support the archival of break record:
+The following Pushdown connections support the archival of break records:

 • Snowflake